One Pot Red Beans and Rice is an easy and affordable recipe that the entire family will love. Get a taste of the south in under 30 minutes!

 Today we’re talking quick-fix, super simple dinner recipes that require just ONE pot to cook the entire meal.

-(Which means there’s ONE pot to clean at the end.
+(Which means there’s just ONE pot to clean at the end.
 Game changer!)

 One Pot Red Beans and Rice is an easy and affordable one pot dish that the entire family will love.
 Get a taste of the south in under 30 minutes! | iowagirleats.com

-If you’ve been reading IGE for any length of time then you know that Ben and I love traveling to the south.
+If you’ve been reading IGE for any length of time then you know that my husband and I love traveling to the south.
 From New Orleans, to Savannah, and Charleston, we cannot get enough of the culture and food, and I love to recreate the dishes we’ve had on our travels in my Iowa kitchen.

 We’ve been lucky enough to eat Red Beans and Rice at New Orlean’s Desire Oyster Bar and Mother’s Restaurant, and the memories are seared into my brain.
 Traditionally the dish is slow cooked in a saucy, savory gravy then served over rice but I’ve adapted it to cook in under 30 minutes and in just one pot.